-Students that successfully complete an initial EMS course from an Idaho approved EMS Education Program and pass both the cognitive and psychomotor exams are eligible to apply for a license of that level in the state of Idaho.
+Students who successfully complete an initial EMS course from an Idaho-approved EMS education program and pass both the cognitive and psychomotor exams are eligible to apply for a license of that level in Idaho.
 Visit EMS Providers for information on the license application process and requirements.

-Standardized exams are used to test a student’s competency in the knowledge (cognitive exam) and hands on skills (psychomotor exam) at the level of the EMS course.
-Idaho is currently using the National Registry of EMT’s (NREMT) computer based cognitive exams and psychomotor exams to test competency.
+Standardized exams are used to test a student’s competency in the knowledge (cognitive exam) and hands-on skills (psychomotor exam) at the level of the EMS course.
+Idaho uses the National Registry of EMT’s (NREMT) computer-based cognitive exams and psychomotor exams to test competency.
 Students have two years to complete both standardized exams after completing an EMS course.

 Cognitive exam information

 To take the NREMT computer based cognitive exam, you will need to go to the NREMT’s website (linked below), create an account, and submit an application.

 Detailed instructions for creating an account, submitting an application, and scheduling an exam are found in the certification handbooks for each level under Candidate Resources on the NREMT’s Candidate web page.

 Psychomotor exam information

 EMT & EMR

 EMT and EMR course students in Idaho complete a psychomotor exam that is coordinated by the education program and Idaho EMS and Preparedness.
 Results from this psychomotor exam are updated with NREMT after completing the exam.

 Paramedic & advanced EMT